-On 17 July 2019, the school took a deliberate decision to ban plastic materials, especially polythene bags and plastic bottles.
-Staff, students, and visitors are not allowed to bring into the school these materials.
+On 17 July 2019, in a decisive move toward environmental sustainability, the school officially banned plastic materials—particularly polythene bags and plastic bottles.
+Staff, students, and visitors are not permitted to bring such items onto the campus.

 A sign post at the school gate warning entrants about plastic bags